floriankraemer/floriankraemer.github.io/_posts/2024-12-10-Are-the-SOLID-Principles-problematic.markdown

 ## Software Principles in general

 Software principles are **not absolute** and **require situational judgment**, which can be expected from developers at some level.
 While in some scenarios, there can be a controversial discussion on if and what principle applies, but in most cases there are obvious and clear violations of the principles to find that are unambiguous.

 In my opinion, those should be found by anyone who is familiar with the principles.
 Some controversial cases require more experience and judgment but *should* be found and decided by more experienced developers.

+## The Principle Of Applying Principles

+I came across this principle while doing research for this article.
+It is actually a whole article about this principle.
+The author doesn't want to show his real name on his website, so I can't refer him properly.
+So I'll just [link his article here](https://fragiledeveloper.com/2019/06/09/the-principle-of-applying-principles-(POAP).html).

+> Principles, patterns, and practices are not final purposes.
+The good and proper application of each is therefore inspired and constrained by a superior, more final purpose.
+>
+> **You need to understand why you’re doing what you’re doing!**
+>
+> (The POAP is not exempt from the POAP.)

+This means that some experience, analytical skills and system thinking are required to apply any principle properly.

 ## The SOLID Principles